Yahya-96/MyDevops/Bash/Basic Arithmetic.md

 read -p " Please enter the first number: " num1 read -p "Please enter the second number: " num2
 ```
-read -p: This command will be used in order to prompt the user for an input.
+`read -p`: This command will be used in order to prompt the user for an input.

-num1 & num2: This will store the numbers entered by the user.
+`num1` & `num2`: This will store the numbers entered by the user.

 ## 4: It's time to perform the calculations!